moritzploss/ex-patterns/README.md

 ```

 If the match is successful, the second value in the return tuple now contains
-the values that the named placeholders were matches against!
+the values that the named placeholders were matched against!

 Note that you can use the same **named** placeholder several times in a pattern
 **as long as it is always matched against the same value**: